SModelS/smodels/docs/manual/source/ConfrontPredictions.rst

 In the case of |EMrs|, additional statistical information about the constrained model can be provided by the SModelS output.
-Following the procedure detailed in `CMS-NOTE-2017-001 <https://cds.cern.ch/record/2242860?ln=en>`_, we construct a simplified likelihood which describes the plausibility of the data :math:`D`, given a signal strength :math:`\mu`:
+Most importantly, we can compute a likelihood, which describes the plausibility of a signal strength :math:`\mu` given the data :math:`D`:

 .. math::
    \mathcal{L}(\mu,\theta|D) =  P\left(D|\mu + b + \theta \right) p(\theta)